SansGuidon/bookmarks/README.md

 * [Quora](https://www.quora.com/What-is-a-good-website-for-free-books) - What is a good website for free books?
 * [Jeff Atwood](https://blog.codinghorror.com/do-not-buy-this-book/) - (2007) Do Not Buy This Book
 * [Farnam Street](https://fs.blog/2017/10/how-to-remember-what-you-read/) - (2017) How to Remember What You Read
+* [Andy Matuschak](https://andymatuschak.org/books/) - (2019) Why books don’t work
+> Picture some serious non-fiction tomes.
+The Selfish Gene; Thinking, Fast and Slow; Guns, Germs, and Steel; etc. Have you ever had a book like this—one you’d read—come up in conversation, only to discover that you’d absorbed what amounts to a few sentences?

 > Complete books
 * [Project Gutenberg](https://www.gutenberg.org/) - over 54,000 free eBooks, especially older works for which copyright has expired.